 In theory, the maximum possible Social Security benefit in 2021 for someone who retires at full retirement age is $3,148, up 2.6% YoY.
 However, in order to collect the maximum benefit, you would need to earn the maximum taxable amount for 35 total years.

-Given the maximum taxable amount is $132,900 for 2019, this is no easy feat.
-According to the the U.S. Census Bureau, median household income is only about $62,000 a year and the average household income is about $11,000 higher.
+Given the maximum taxable amount is $142,800 for 2021, this is no easy feat.
+According to the the U.S. Census Bureau, median household income is only about $68,000 a year.
+While the average household income is about $11,000 higher.

-Thus, instead of the max $2,861, the average Social Security benefit is roughly $1,461 a month.
+Thus, instead of the max $2,861, the average Social Security benefit is roughly $1,543 a month in 2021.
 Receiving a total of $17,532 in Social Security benefits a year is not enough for a comfortable retirement.

 Calculating The Average Retiree’s Investment Amounts

 One of the criticisms from the average retiree spending post is that I didn’t include Social Security as a reason for such high spending, even though I clearly did.

 Just so we’re crystal, let’s do some further back-of-the-envelope calculations to see what the average retiree has in his or her investment accounts to be able to afford the average spending when we include Social Security.